cmwen/project-initiator/docs/design.md

 ### Rationale for Vanilla + Web Components
 Given the project's simplicity, performance requirements, and static hosting constraints, vanilla JavaScript with modern web standards provides the optimal balance of maintainability and performance.

+> Note: For MVP scaffolding we use Preact + Vite + Tailwind per DD-002 to speed execution, while keeping components framework-light and easily portable to vanilla if needed later.

 ---

 ## UX Design Specification